During Harvest installation, you must specify the method to be used to authenticate users wishing to login to Harvest.

 You may select internal authentication (the default), which relies on Harvest itself to authenticate users, or you may specify external authentication.

-External authentication relies on a Lightweight Directory Access Protocol (LDAP) v3-compliant LDAP server, such as Microsoft Active Directory, IBM Tivoli, or Novell eDirectory, to validate the credentials (user names and passwords) allowing users to login to Harvest.
+External authentication relies on a Lightweight Directory Access Protocol (LDAP) v3-compliant LDAP server, such as Microsoft Active Directory, IBM Tivoli, or Novell eDirectory, to validate the credentials (user names and passwords) and allow users to log in to Harvest.

-After installing Harvest, it is possible to change the authentication method from internal to external, or vice-versa.
-The purpose of this article is to walk you through an example scenario in which a Harvest server is converted from internal (Harvest) to external (openldap) authentication.
+After installing Harvest, it is possible to change the authentication method from internal to external or vice versa.
+This article will walk you through an example scenario in which a Harvest server is converted from internal (Harvest) to external (openldap) authentication.

 This is only a hypothetical situation designed to provide insight into specific aspects of the conversion process.
 It is not an exhaustive study of all platforms, options, or scenarios.
 Configuration of Harvest multi-user remote agents and Harweb are not discussed.
-Your situation may differ, and you are encouraged to consult the Harvest r7.1 Administrator's Guide, Chapter 2, for a complete discussion of authentication.
+Your situation may differ, and you are encouraged to consult the Harvest documentation for a complete discussion of authentication.

 With that said, let's take a look at the basic steps required to implement external LDAP authentication for Harvest servers.